 Summer School 2017

 Applications are now open of the 2017 Summer School!
-Deadline for applications: 10 April 2017.
+Deadline for applications: extended to midnight 17 April 2017.
 Apply online now via the IFSTAL virtual learning environment.
 Draft programme coming soon.

 University of Warwick – 2nd to 7th July 2017.